Directors & Instructors

 Ms. JULIA STOCKMAN

 Julia Stockman is the founding Artistic Director and Principal dancer of San Gorgonio Ballet.
 Ms. Stockman received her training from many of the finest teachers, John Magnus, Charles Maple, Zelma Bustillo, Dorothy Lister, Francesca Corkle, Eli Lazar, Luis Fuentes, Stanley Holden, Clifford Breland, Maria Vegh, and Mario Nugara.

 As a student, she received full merit scholarships studying with the elite Joffrey Ballet School Trainee Program in New York.
 She was selected by Edith D’Addario Director of the Joffrey Ballet School as the recipient of The Gaynor Minden Scholarship in 1999.
-She was also accepted to such schools as American Ballet Theatre, The Kirov, The Bolshoi at Vail, Houston Ballet, The Rock School of the Pennsylvania Ballet, Alvin Ailey American Dance Center, and The School at Jacobs Pillow.
-Ms. Olsen-Rodriguez is twice recipient of First Place honors in the category of Pas de Deux and High Point Overall at the prestigious Youth America Grand Prix.
+She was also accepted to such schools as the American Ballet Theatre, The Kirov, The Bolshoi at Vail, Houston Ballet, The Rock School of the Pennsylvania Ballet, Alvin Ailey American Dance Center, and The School at Jacobs Pillow.
+Ms. Stockman is twice recipient of First Place honors in the category of Pas de Deux and High Point Overall at the prestigious Youth America Grand Prix.

 Professionally, her first work was at the age of fifteen as a soloist in Cinderella.
 She has since performed with many companies such as Theatre Bethune, American Ballet Theatre, Inland Pacific Ballet, Redlands Festival Ballet, Palm Springs Ballet, California Riverside Ballet, and Bre Dance Theatre.
 She is a member of the City of Angels Ballet.
-Ms. Olsen-Rodriguez also appears as Guest Artist with many Performing Companies and has worked with such companies as Musical Chairs, Inland Valley Classical Ballet, Palm Springs Cabelleros Gay Men’s Chorus and many others.
+Ms. Stockman also appears as Guest Artist with many Performing Companies and has worked with such companies as Musical Chairs, Inland Valley Classical Ballet, Palm Springs Cabelleros Gay Men’s Chorus, and many others.

 Noted for her superb technique, delicate grace, and elegant expression she has danced many principal roles, some of her favorites being Kitri from Don Quijote, Aurora from Sleeping Beauty, Medora From Le Corsair, The Little Mermaid, The Sugar Plum Fairy from The Nutcracker, and Giselle.